Building Thermal Performance

 What is Heat Loss Parameter or HLP?

-The heat loss parameter (HLP) is a measure of the rate of heat transfer to or from the building per degree of temperature difference between inside and out, normalised by the total floor area with units of W/m2K.
+The Heat Loss Parameter (HLP) is a measure of the rate of heat transfer to or from the building per degree of temperature difference between inside and out, normalised by the total floor area with units of W/m2K.

 The thermal performance of buildings is also commonly defined by the Heat Transfer Coefficient (HTC), this is the same as the HLP but without normalisation by floor area with units of W/K.

 The problem with using the HTC to compare different buildings is that a larger building will tend to have a larger HTC, but may actually have better fabric performance.
-For example, a large well insulated house would have a higher HTC than a paper shoebox.
+For example, a large well-insulated house would have a higher HTC than a paper shoebox.
 By normalising the HTC, the fabric performance of buildings can be directly compared.

-Normalising the HTC by dividing by floor area gives a good measure of the thermal performance per usable space in the building, and would include the important thermal benefits of efficient built form (reducing exposed surface area).
+Normalising the HTC by dividing by floor area gives a good measure of the thermal performance per usable space in the building, and would include the important thermal benefits of an efficient built form (reducing exposed surface area).